nextgis/docs_ng/source/docs_ngconnect/source/edit.rst

 	By default only one user at a time can edit the layer **directly**.

 #.
-Import the layer from Web GIS to QGIS by selecting it in NextGIS Connect and pressing **Add to QGIS**.
+Import the layer from Web GIS to QGIS by selecting it in NextGIS Connect and pressing |button_to_qgis| Add to QGIS.
 #.
 Enter the edit mode from the layer’s context menu or from the toolbar.
 #.
 Make the changes.
 #.
 Exit edit mode.
 Confirm changes in the pop-up window.